Neuroblastoma in children

 High-dose chemotherapy with stem cell support

-If the neuroblastoma has spread to several parts of the body, or is high-risk with MYCN amplification, high-dose chemotherapy with stem cell support is used after the initial courses of chemotherapy.
+If the neuroblastoma has spread to several parts of the body, or is high-risk with MYCN amplification, high dose chemotherapy with peripheral blood stem cell rescue is used after the initial courses of chemotherapy.

-High doses of chemotherapy wipe out any remaining neuroblastoma cells, but they also wipe out the body's bone marrow, where blood cells are made.
-To prevent the problems this causes, stem cells (blood cells at their earliest stages of development) are collected from your child through a drip before the chemotherapy is given.
-These stem cells are then frozen and stored.
+High-dose chemotherapy will wipe out any remaining neuroblastoma cells but will also wipe out the body’s bone marrow, where blood cells are made.
+To prevent the problems this causes, stem cells (blood cells at their earliest stages of development) are collected from your child’s blood before the chemotherapy is given.
+These stem cells are then frozen and stored until required.

-After the chemotherapy, the stem cells are given back to your child through a drip.
-They make their way into the bone marrow, where they grow and develop into mature blood cells over a period of 14-21 days.
+After the high-dose chemotherapy, the stem cells are given back to your child through their central line.
+They make their way into the bone marrow, where they grow and develop into mature blood cells over a period of 14–21 days.

 Monoclonal antibody treatment

 Monocolonal antibodies can destroy some types of cancer cells while causing little harm to normal cells.
-A new monoclonal antibody treatment called anti-GD2 is currently being tested in people with high-risk neuroblastoma.
-Children in the UK with high-risk neuroblastoma are being given anti-GD2 as part of a clinical trial.
-There is good evidence from a clinical trial carried out in America in 2009 that this may be a promising therapy when given alongside other standard treatment for neuroblastoma.
+In the UK, patients with High Risk Neuroblastoma treated in the (SIOPEN) European High Risk Clinical Trial receive immunotherapy with a monoclonal antibody called anti-GD2 after their high dose therapy.
+There is good evidence from a clinical trial (research study) carried out in America, which was first reported on in 2009, that this may be a promising therapy when given alongside standard treatment for neuroblastoma.

-It is not yet a standard treatment for people with neuroblastoma because it has very unpleasant side effects.
-The benefits still need to be fully proven and the best way to administer it needs to be confirmed.
-Patients with high-risk neuroblastoma may be able to receive anti-GD2 in the UK if they are being treated within the European high-risk clinical trial.
+The anti-GD2 is either given on its own or with cytokines.
+It is not yet a standard treatment for patients with neuroblastoma as it has very unpleasant side effects, the benefits need to be fully proven and the best way to administer it needs to be established.
+It is therefore currently only available to patients in the UK who are being treated within a clinical trial.

-Children under 18 months old with neuroblastoma often have low-risk tumours, and as long as there is no MYCN amplification, their outlook is good.
+Children under 18 months old with neuroblastoma often have ‘low-risk’ tumours, and as long as there is no MYCN amplification, their outlook is excellent.
 Most children in this age group are cured.

-Treatment often causes side effects, and your child’s doctor will discuss this with you before the treatment starts.
-Any possible side effects will depend on the actual treatment being given and the part of the body that is being treated.
-Side effects can include:
+Chemotherapy often causes side effects, and your child’s doctor will discuss this with you before the treatment starts.
+The side effects will depend upon the actual drugs being given.
+Immediate side effects can include: